gritsenko/c3_spine_plugin/README.md

 - C3 worker mode support.
 - Color/Dark Color for Slot at runtime.
 - BoundingBoxAttachment center expressions.
+- Set Object Render Rate, controls number of ticks per render of the Spine object, distributed amongst the number of instances of the object.
+This can reduce the CPU performance and GPU performance vs the frame rate of the render.

 ## Wishlist
 - Preview Spine render in editor (dependent on C3 editor SDK updates)

 ## Release notes
+- 1.20.0 Add support for R266 module mode, add Set Object Render Rate ACE.
 - 1.19.0 Add Set animation mix {fromName} to {toName} with duration {seconds}.
 - 1.18.0 Add SpineBBoxGetPoly expression returns poly points in JSON format of named slot/bounding box attachment.
 - 1.17.0 Add debug property, SpineBBoxCenterX,Y expressions.
 UpdateBBoxes action.